NimaMan/probability_of_deafult_prediction/obj.md

     -  possibly come up with a distribution of Weak learners sampling from the dist of sinfle factor analysis

 - Different precisons from the official pytorch

-## Categorical data
-    Transform the categorical data
-    - Later pay speacial attention to the B_38
-### Olan
+### Bilinenler
 - I have a convolutional model that works pretty good for the C13
 - I know that recall is the main bottleneck in its error metric
 - I have started training weak models. -> a possible path is to train so many weak models give it to a ensemble learner that inegrates the preds

 ## Roadmap